jlevando/eureka/README.md

 Naming convention: short_collection_name.csv.
 E.g., bennett.csv
 Please use camel case for longer names.

-There are four directories in the Eureka repository, which reflect a workflow:
+There are four major directories in the Eureka repository, which reflect a workflow:
 * done
 * in_progress
 * checked_out
 * metadata_reload

+Some additional directories for testing have been added and those are:
+*

 CSV files that are not in `done` should not be edited without communicating with the staff member responsible for shepherding the related collection through ingest.